-While an assistant at Carolina, Somoano helped recruit six top 10 recruiting classes and watched over one of the most successful periods in school history as an assistant coach for nine seasons from 2002-2010.
+Before his success as head coach, Somoano helped recruit six top-10 recruiting classes and watched over one of the most successful periods in school history as an assistant coach for nine seasons from 2002-2010.
 The Tar Heels advanced to three consecutive NCAA College Cups, including the 2008 National Championship game, and amassed a 118-52-27 record.

-Somoano helped lead the Tar Heels to nine All-America honors and 41 All-Atlantic Coast Conference honors, including the 2003 ACC Rookie of the Year, Jamie Watson.
+Somoano helped lead the Tar Heels to nine All-America honors and 41 All-Atlantic Coast Conference honors as an assistant, including the 2003 ACC Rookie of the Year, Jamie Watson.
 Twelve different Tar Heels were named to the All-ACC Academic Team for their work in the classroom and on the field, including 2010 ACC Men's Soccer Academic Athlete of the Year Kirk Urso.

-Three former Tar Heels who played under Somoano have represented the United States in the past few years as Dax McCarty, Logan Pause and Zach Loyd have all been called upon to represent their country.
+Four former Tar Heels who played under Somoano have represented the United States in the past few years as Hedges, Loyd, McCarty and Logan Pause have all been called upon to represent their country.

 College Soccer News named Somoano a Top 20 Assistant Coach six times in his career as well as the NSCAA South Region Assistant Coach of the Year in 2010.
 In addition to his work with the Tar Heels, Somoano has coached 16-to-18-year old boys with Raleigh's Capital Area Soccer League since 2002.
 He has guided three different teams within this age group to a total of five-straight state titles and three Disney Soccer Showcase championships.
 Somoano also served as the United States Youth Soccer Region III Staff Coach in 2004, 2006 and 2007 and was responsible for selecting and coaching ODP state team players.
 He also served in a similar position in Region I from 1999-2002.

 Additionally, Somoano serves as a scout for the U.S. Soccer Development Academy.
 In 2009, Somoano was the head coach for the U-16 CASL Chelsea Academy, where he led his team to the National Championship week.
 He was named the 2009 US Soccer U-15/16 Development Academy Southern Conference and National Coach of the Year.